qingreee1/material-theme-jetbrains-docs/docs/configuration/features-settings.md

 {:class='card-panel'}

 **Note 2**: This setting will replace the font with Roboto only if that font is already installed in the machine.
 If not, you can download it here: https://material.io/guidelines/resources/roboto-noto-fonts.html
 {:class='card-panel'}

-**Note 3**: If you want to use Roboto and want to cancel the "bigger fonts" option, just disable the setting and select Roboto in the `Override default font` option in Appearance settings.
-{:class='card-panel'}

 ----